Nitrocellulose: Use

 Guncotton, dissolved at about 25% in acetone, forms a lacquer used in preliminary stages of wood finishing to develop a hard finish with a deep lustre.
-It is normally the first coat applied, sanded and followed by other coatings that bond to it.
+It is normally the first coat applied, then it is sanded and followed by other coatings that bond to it.

+Nail polish contains nitrocellulose, as it is inexpensive, dries quickly to a hard film, and does not damage skin.

-The explosive applications are diverse.
-Relative to coatings applications, the nitrate content is higher for propellant applications typically.
+The explosive applications are diverse and nitrate content is typically higher for propellant applications than for coatings.
 For space flight, nitrocellulose was used by Copenhagen Suborbitals on several missions as a means of jettisoning components of the rocket/space capsule and deploying recovery systems.
 However, after several missions and flights, it proved not to have the desired explosive properties in a near vacuum environment.
-In 2014, the Philae comet lander failed to deploy its harpoons due to its 0.3 grams of nitrocellulose propulsion charges failing to fire during the landing.
+In 2014, the Philae comet lander failed to deploy its harpoons because its 0.3 grams of nitrocellulose propulsion charges failed to fire during the landing.

-Nail polish is made from nitrocellulose lacquer as it is inexpensive, dries quickly, and is not damaging to skin.

 Other uses

-Collodion, a solution of nitrocellulose is used today in topical skin applications, such as liquid skin and in the application of salicylic acid, the active ingredient in Compound W wart remover.
+Collodion, a solution of nitrocellulose, is used today in topical skin applications, such as liquid skin and in the application of salicylic acid, the active ingredient in Compound W wart remover.